-Rackspace Cloud Block Storage provides persistent block-level storage volumes for use with Rackspace next generation Cloud Servers.
-Volumes can be created and deleted independently of the Cloud Servers they are attached to.
+Rackspace Cloud Block Storage provides persistent block-level storage volumes for use with Rackspace Cloud Servers.
+You can create volumes and delete them independently of the Cloud Servers to which they are attached.
 Rackspace Cloud Block Storage customers can create volumes ranging from 50 GB for an SSD volume or 75 GB for a SATA volume up to 1 TB in size.

 How does Cloud Block Storage differ from the local storage available through Cloud Servers?

 Cloud Block Storage provides persistent data storage for Cloud Servers.
 Persistent storage can exist independent of your server, even after the server has been deleted.
 The local storage bundled with Cloud Servers is ephemeral and exists only as long as the Cloud Server exists.
 When the server is deleted, so is its local storage.

 We recommend that you unmount and detach Cloud Block Storage volumes before deleting the server.

 What types of volumes are available?

 Cloud Block Storage offers both a low cost per gigabyte option with standard performance for customers who only require more storage and a high performance option that provides increased storage with higher performance.